otodn/marked-denden/README.md

 ## !
 WIP !
 marked-denden is a [Marked](https://github.com/markedjs/marked) extension to enable the [DenDenMarkdown](https://github.com/denshoch/DenDenMarkdown) syntax to be used in Marked.js.

-Currently only ruby and Horizontal-in-Vertical Text Composition are supported.
+Currently only ruby, Horizontal-in-Vertical Text Composition and EPUB pagebreak syntax are supported.

 # Usage
 <!-- Show most examples of how to use this extension -->